Kings vs. Grizzlies odds, prediction, spread, time: 2026 NBA picks for Monday, February 23, from proven model

 Top Kings vs. Grizzlies predictions

 The SportsLine model is projecting the Kings' DeMar DeRozan to score 18.2 points on average and be one of five Sacramento players to score 10.7 or more points.
-The Grizzlies' Ty Jerome, meanwhile, is projected to have 18.7 points as five Memphis players score 11.6 points or more.
-The teams are projected to combine for 224 points as the Under clears more than 70% of the time.
+The Grizzlies' Ty Jerome, meanwhile, is projected to have 18.7 points as five Memphis players score 11.6 points or more though Jerome is listed as questionable with an illness.
+The teams are projected to combine for 219 points as the Under clears more than 70% of the time.

 How to make Grizzlies vs. Kings picks

-The model has also generated an against-the-spread pick that hits in well over 50% of simulations.
+The model has also generated an against-the-spread pick that hits in nearly 60% of simulations.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Kings vs. Grizzlies, and which side of the spread hits well over 50% of the time?
+So who wins Kings vs. Grizzlies, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the Kings vs. Grizzlies spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.